khanhta2001/Pokemon-Game-CS127-/README.md

 # Pokemon-Game-CS127-
 This is a final project from CS127.
 I collaborated with another student to create a simulated battle between pokemon.
-This a simple version of pokemon game.